Germany

 Mandatory reporting of cross-border tax arrangements (DAC 6)

-With the Act Introducing An Obligation To Report Cross-border Tax Arrangements of 21 December 2019 (DAC 6 Act), Germany has implemented the provisions of the Directive amending the EU Mutual Assistance Directive 2011/16/EU (DAC 6) on the mandatory automatic exchange of information in the field of taxation on reportable cross-border arrangements.
+With the Act Introducing an Obligation to Report Cross-border Tax Arrangements of 21 December 2019 (DAC 6 Act), Germany has implemented the provisions of the Directive amending the EU Mutual Assistance Directive 2011/16/EU (DAC 6) on the mandatory automatic exchange of information in the field of taxation on reportable cross-border arrangements.
 Since 1 July 2020, the regulations are to be applied.

 The reportable tax arrangements included in the German provisions are mainly in line with the Directive.
 Germany has adopted the hallmarks listed in Annex IV of DAC 6 and has not added further hallmarks.
 In line with DAC 6, certain hallmarks will trigger a reportable tax arrangement only to the extent that the main benefit test (MBT) is met.
 Taxes covered under the latter are all taxes that are levied by the EU member states except VAT, customs duties, and specific excise duties.